AlainSchneble/nnews/README.md

 ## Project Status
 * Current version is still alpha and does not work without any inside knowledge.
-* nnews is under development right now and expect a first usable version with the above listed features by 8th of March 2015 latest incl. documentation.
+* nnews is under active development right now.
+Expect a first usable version with the above listed features by 8th of March 2015 latest incl. documentation on how to set up/connect to an Exchange mailbox.